 Preface 1.
 Social Action -- An Overview 2.
 Developing a Social Action Class 3.
 Launching Student Campaigns 4.
 Campaign Planning, Implementation, and Evaluation 5.
 Where to Go From Here Appendix 1

-Scott Myers-Lipton, Professor of Sociology at San José State University, is the author of Ending Extreme Inequality: An Economic Bill of Rights Approach to Eliminate Poverty, Rebuild America: Solving the Economic Crisis through Civic Works.
-He is the recipient of San Jose/Silicon Valley NAACP Social Justice Award, the Elbert Reed Award from the Dr. Martin Luther King Jr. Association of Santa Clara County, the Changer Maker Award from the Silicon Valley Council of Non-Profits, and the Manuel Vega Latino Empowerment Award.
+Scott Myers-Lipton, Professor of Sociology at San José State University, is the author of CHANGE!
+A Student Guide to Social Action, Ending Extreme Inequality: An Economic Bill of Rights Approach to Eliminate Poverty, Rebuild America: Solving the Economic Crisis through Civic Works and Social Solutions to Poverty: America’s Struggle to Build a Just Society.
+He is the recipient of the Manuel Vega Latino Empowerment Award, San Jose/Silicon Valley NAACP Social Justice Award, the Elbert Reed Award from the Dr. Martin Luther King Jr. Association of Santa Clara County, and the Changer Maker Award from the Silicon Valley Council of Non-Profits.